 As you roll into Hamel, you will quickly see that this is a town that proudly proclaims its Route 66 heritage with banners and Burma-Shave signs.
-Established in 1818, this small town of less than 600 souls wasn’t even incorporated as a village until 1955.
-While in Hamel, be sure to check out the Scotty’s Route 66 Bar & Grill located at the junction of old Route 66 and Route 140.
-Built in the 1930’s, as Ernie’s Roadhouse, this old tavern continues to serve up a cold brew to the many travelers of the Mother Road.
+Established in 1818, this small town of fewer than 600 souls wasn’t incorporated as a village until 1955.
+While in Hamel, be sure to check out Weezy’s Route 66 Bar and Grill located at the junction of old Route 66 and Route 140.
+Built in the 1930s, as Ernie’s Roadhouse, this old tavern continues to serve up a cold brew to the many travelers of the Mother Road.

-Just a short eight miles on down the road you will come to the third oldest city in the State of Illinois – Edwardsville.
-The first building, in what would become Edwardsville, was a log cabin built in 1805 by Thomas Kirkpatrick.
-Other settlers soon followed and one of the earliest cabins constructed during this time still stands at 1712 N. Main Street.
+Just a short eight miles down the road, you will come to the third oldest city in the State of Illinois – Edwardsville.
+In what would become Edwardsville, the first building was a log cabin built in 1805 by Thomas Kirkpatrick.
+Other settlers soon followed, and one of the earliest cabins constructed during this time still stands at 1712 N. Main Street.

-More pioneers continued to arrive and by 1816, the village had two stores.
-One of these was owned by a man named Abraham Prickett, who had arrived in the area from Kentucky in 1808.
-He would become the town’s first postmaster and his son, George, was the first white child born in the settlement.
+More pioneers continued to arrive, and by 1816, the village had two stores.
+One of these was owned by Abraham Prickett, who had arrived in the area from Kentucky in 1808.
+He would become the town’s first postmaster, and his son, George, was the first white child born in the settlement.
 The other store was owned by a man named Benjamin Stephenson who came from Virginia.
 Stephenson would later build a home that continues to stand in Edwardsville today.
-The 1820 building, designed in the federal style architecture and the first brick building in Edwardsville is now on the National Register of Historic Places.
+The 1820 building, designed in the federal style architecture and the first brick building in Edwardsville, is now on the National Register of Historic Places.
 Today, the building houses a museum that features numerous hands-on period activities.
 The settlement was incorporated in 1819.

 John T. Lusk, who built the first log cabin in what many years later was to become the luxurious residential area of St Louis Street, was the proprietor of the first hotel in the city at Main and Union Streets.
-In its early years, Edwardsville continued to grow and Governor Edwards eventually made his home there, building a large house at the corner of Buchanan and Vandailia Streets.
+Edwardsville continued to grow in its early years, and Governor Edwards eventually made his home there, building a large house at the corner of Buchanan and Vandalia Streets.
 Unfortunately, this house has not survived.

-By 1834, much of the town’s trade was being absorbed by nearby St. Louis and Alton and Edwardsville’s population began to decline.
-At the time, the city had about 350 residents, four stores, two saloons, a castor oil factory, and a female academy.
-By the mid 19th century; however, Edwardsville began to grow again and after the Civil War, the town supported some 2,000 residents.
-Thriving along the tracks of the railroad line, more businesses began to be established along with several factories.
+By 1834, much of the town’s trade was being absorbed by nearby St. Louis, and Alton and Edwardsville’s population declined.
+The city had about 350 residents, four stores, two saloons, a castor oil factory, and a female academy.
+However, by the mid 19th century, Edwardsville began to grow again, and after the Civil War, the town supported some 2,000 residents.
+Thriving along the tracks of the railroad line, more businesses began to be established, along with several factories.

 In 1890, N. O. Nelson relocated his plumbing and fixture factory on the outskirts of Edwardsville.
-Surrounding the factory, he also constructed his own model company town, based on the principles of the cooperation movement and profit sharing between owners and laborers.
-Workers chose the name for of Leclaire, after Edmund Leclaire of France, one of the pioneers of profit sharing.
+Surrounding the factory, he also constructed his model company town, based on the principles of the cooperative movement and profit-sharing between owners and laborers.
+Workers chose the name of Leclaire, after Edmund Leclaire of France, one of the pioneers of profit sharing.
 The town ultimately occupied 150 acres and included an abundance of educational and recreational activities.

 Today, Edwardsville is home to over 21,500 residents and provides numerous peeks of history and architecture.
-The Edwardsville Historic Preservation Commission has designated 40 local landmarks, which include a number of historic homes.
-There are two districts on the National Register of Historic Places including the Leclaire district that encompasses N. O. Nelson’s company town, and the St. Louis district, a tree-lined residential area exhibiting a variety of architectural styles.
-The downtown area of Edwardsville has many commercial buildings built in the late 1800’s which are well worth a look.
+The Edwardsville Historic Preservation Commission has designated 40 local landmarks, which include several historic homes.
+There are two districts on the National Register of Historic Places, including the Leclaire district that encompasses N. O. Nelson’s company town and the St. Louis district, a tree-lined residential area exhibiting a variety of architectural styles.
+The downtown area of Edwardsville has many commercial buildings built in the late 1800s, which are well worth a look.

 As you leave Edwardsville, watch for the old Town and County Motel sign on the right side of the road, just before crossing over the I-255 overpass.